AshleyXM/pdf-reader/README.md

 - Stored images in AWS S3 to obtain public links and generated alternative text for images in the format `[image caption](image link)`.
 - Improved text extraction accuracy by 20% by leveraging OpenAI Vision Model to correct spacing and typographical errors.
 - Optimized response speed by 67% with asynchronous processing with text correction and image alternative text generation.
-- Enhanced project robustness and reliability by implementing exception handling and extensive test cases. (still working on)
+- Enhanced project robustness and reliability by implementing exception handling and extensive test cases.

-## Story
+## Challenges

 One of the biggest challenges is how to optimize the response speed.